nanopb/nanopb/README.txt

 This will show the progress of various test cases.
 If the output does not end in an error, the test cases were successful.

+Note: Mac OS X by default aliases 'clang' as 'gcc', while not actually supporting the same command line options as gcc does.
+To run tests on Mac OS X, use: "scons CC=clang CXX=clang".
+Same way can be used to run tests with different compilers on any platform.